greg-raven/Uncommon-Sense/_posts/2015-09-06-the-fruits-of-democracy.md

 ---
-title: 'The fruits of democracy'
+title: "The fruits of democracy"
 layout: post
 categories:
 - democracy